Meharab/meharab.github.io/README.md

 * Users can buy NFTs from marketplace.
 * Users can see their bought NFTs.
 * Users can see their's listed NFTs.

+# Flat Earth DAO DApp - [view](https://flat-earth-dao.vercel.app/)
+This dapp is built on the Ethereum network.
+In this dapp user can First mint ERC-1155 NFT card 💳 to access to the DAO, then you will be airdroped some governance token sothat you can 🥫 vote on existing proposal.

+### Tech Stack:
+Solidity, Thirdweb SDK, Ether.js, JS, React.js, Alchemy etc.

+### Features:
+* Users can mint an NFT as membership.
+* Users can vote on proposal.
+* Users will bw airdroped governance token for the voting power.
+* The proposals will be executed automatically after the successful vote.